 Figure ES-2 shows the annualized vent gas flow from the Flexigas flare.
 This figure shows an increase in Flexigas flaring during years with startup and shutdown of the Flexicoker due to the nature of the Flexicoking and Flexsorb processes.
-This flaring is of treated flexigas during startups and shutdowns of the Flexicoker is specifically allowed up to certain limits in Shell's Title V permit.
+The flaring of treated flexigas during startups and shutdowns of the Flexicoker is specifically allowed up to certain limits in Shell's Title V permit.

 Other than startup and shutdown flaring, flexigas flaring can occur due to refinery fuel gas imbalance.
 Shell continues to fine-tune the Flexigas pressure control scheme to minimize flexigas flaring due to small imbalances in fuel gas.
-Recent improvements in this system, including addition of COGEN to the pressure control scheme, contribute to the very low flexigas flare rate experienced in 2013 and 2014.
+Improvements in this system, most notably addition of COGEN to the pressure control scheme, contribute to the very low flexigas flare rate experienced in 2013, 2014 and 2015.